 Interns conduct research under the guidance of an ETS mentor in Princeton, N.J.
 Applicants must be currently enrolled in a full-time doctoral program and have completed a minimum of two years of coursework toward their Ph.D. or Ed.D.

 Fellows study at their universities during the academic year and conduct a research project under the supervision of an academic mentor and in consultation with an ETS researcher or psychometrician.
-Selected fellows are invited to participate in the ETS Summer Internship Program.
+Selected fellows are required to participate in the ETS Summer Internship Program.
 Applicants must be enrolled in a doctoral program, have completed all required coursework, and be working on a dissertation related to statistics, psychometrics, educational measurement or quantitative methods.

 ETS R&D welcomes applications from scholars around the world who wish to conduct independent research in a field of interest to ETS and to connect with ETS's community of researchers.